keybase/client/go/notes/modules.md

 directive](https://github.com/golang/go/wiki/Modules#when-should-i-use-the-replace-directive).
 Manually edit the bottom of the `go.mod` file under the `keybase maintained forks` section to reference a forked dependency.

+### Pinning a build tool version

+Required build tools are specified in the `go/tools/tools.go` file.
+You can `go get` a specific version and it will be persistent in the `go.mod` file.
+Running `go install` within the `go/` directory will install the version specified in the `go.mod` file globally.